Vbitz/Engine2D/Readme.md

 -------------------
 Right now the engine is in beta but if you want to try it out then you can start writing JS code by
 - Creating a JS file with the sample code
-- Editing the startup key in res/config/config.json with your own script filename
+- Editing the js_startupScript key in res/config/config.json with your own script filename
 - Run the engine with `make run`
 - If you want to edit your script then just change the file and save, the engine reloads automaticly by default